-AFAS 331 - "Leading People and Effective Communication I" Credit: 3 Hours "Leading People and Effective Communication," teaches cadets advanced skills and knowledge in management and leadership.
+AFAS 331 - "Leading People and Effective Communication I" Credit: 3 Hours

+"Leading People and Effective Communication," teaches cadets advanced skills and knowledge in management and leadership.
 Special emphasis is placed on enhancing leadership skills and communication.
 Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
 Taken with AFAS 102.
 Prerequisite: AFAS 222 or consent of instructor.

-AFAS 332 - "Leading People and Effective Communication II" Credit: 3 Hours "Leading People and Effective Communication," teaches cadets advanced skills and knowledge in management and leadership.
+AFAS 332 - "Leading People and Effective Communication II" Credit: 3 Hours

+"Leading People and Effective Communication," teaches cadets advanced skills and knowledge in management and leadership.
 Special emphasis is placed on enhancing leadership skills and communication.
 Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
 Taken with AFAS 102.
 Prerequisite: AFAS 331 or consent of instructor.

-AFAS 341 - "National Security Affairs/Preparation for Active Duty I" Credit: 3 Hours "National Security Affairs/Preparation for Active Duty," is designed for college seniors and gives them the foundation to understand their role as military officers in American society.
-It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
+AFAS 341 - "National Security Affairs/Preparation for Active Duty I" Credit: 3 Hours social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
 The final semester provides information that will prepare the cadets for Active Duty.
 Taken with AFAS 102.
 Prerequisite: AFAS 332 or consent of instructor.